Children and young people are advised not to drink alcohol before the age of 18.

 Alcohol use during the teenage years is related to a wide range of health and social problems.

-However, if children do drink alcohol underage, it shouldn't be until they are at least 15.
+However, if children do drink alcohol underage, it should not be until they are at least 15.

 - Drinking alcohol can damage a child's health, even if they're 15 or older.
 It can affect the normal development of vital organs and functions, including the brain, liver, bones and hormones.